jcorbino/mole/README.md

 `make`

-this will create `libarmadillo.so`.
+This will create `libarmadillo.so`.

 Now go to `mole/` and build MOLE via:

 `ARMA=PATH_TO_ARMADILLO_FOLDER make`

-or simply:
+Or simply:

 `make`

 if _Armadillo_ was installed via `sudo apt install libarmadillo-dev` or `sudo yum install armadillo-devel`.

-A static library named `libmole.a` will get created after the previous step.
-From this point you just need to include `mole.h` in your projects and specify the location of `libmole.a` to the linker.
-For the users that are interested in building MOLE as a _shared library_, you just need to specify `make SHARED_LIB=1`.
+A static library named `libmole.a` will be created after the previous step.
+From this point, you need to include `mole.h` in your projects, specify the location of `libmole.a` to the linker.
+For the users interested in building MOLE as a _shared library_, specify `make SHARED_LIB=1`.
 Make sure to include `mole_C++` directory in `LD_LIBRARY_PATH` (`export LD_LIBRARY_PATH=/full/path/to/mole_C++`) so the loader can find the library at runtime.

-**For the MATLAB/Octave version of our library, the only dependency is to have MATLAB/Octave installed**.
+**For our library's MATLAB/Octave version, the only dependency is to have MATLAB/Octave installed**.
-The two implementations of MOLE (C++ & MATLAB/Octave) are independent, that is, you don't need to build the C++ version if you are just interested in using MOLE from MATLAB/Octave.
+The two implementations of MOLE (C++ & MATLAB/Octave) are independent; you don't need to build the C++ version if you are just interested in using MOLE from MATLAB/Octave.

 4: Running Examples & Tests
 ---------------------------

-To help you quickly get started with MOLE, here are instructions on how to run the provided examples and tests for both the C++ and MATLAB versions of the library.
+Here are instructions on how to run the provided examples and tests for both the C++ and MATLAB versions of the library to help you quickly get started with MOLE.

 * **tests_C++:**
-These tests, automatically executed upon construction of the library's C++ version, play a crucial role in verifying the correct installation of MOLE and its dependencies.
+These tests, which are automatically executed upon constructing the library's C++ version, play a crucial role in verifying the correct installation of MOLE and its dependencies.
 There are four tests in total.

 * **tests_MATLAB:**
 We encourage MATLAB users to execute these tests before using MOLE by entering the `tests_MATLAB` directory and executing `run_tests.m` from MATLAB.
-These are analogs to the tests contained in `tests_C++`.
+These tests are analogous to those contained in `tests_C++`.

 * **examples_C++:**
 These will be automatically built after calling `make`.
 We encourage C++ users to make this their entry point to familiarize themselves with this library version.
-The four examples are self-contained, properly documented, and they solve typical PDEs.
+The four examples are self-contained and properly documented, and they solve typical PDEs.

 * **examples_MATLAB:**
 Most of our examples are provided in the MATLAB scripting language.
 There are over 30 examples, ranging from linear one-dimensional PDEs to highly nonlinear multidimensional PDEs.